Map a Network Drive on a Mac

 Selecting the checkbox next to Connected Servers ensures that you’ll see the icon on your Mac Desktop, otherwise it will only be visible in the Finder window sidebars and Open/Save dialogues.

-Remount mapped network drive with a click
+Remount a mapped network drive with a click in OS X

 A great additional step for either method is to create an alias of the mapped network drive.
 This allows you to reconnect to the share with just a click.
 Here’s how to do this: